Custom Credential Attributes

 Part 5: Import Custom Attributes via CSV

-When you import certificates via CSV, any column that is not a standard CertLister field is automatically treated as a custom attribute.
+When you import credentials via CSV, any column that is not a standard CertLister field is automatically treated as a custom attribute.
 No extra configuration is needed.

 How It Works

-Standard fields that the importer recognizes: Certificate Number, Title, Recipient Name, Recipient Email, Issue Date, Expiry Date, Status, Category
+Standard fields that the importer recognizes: Credential Number, Title, Recipient Name, Recipient Email, Issue Date, Expiry Date, Status, Category

 Any column name outside this list is mapped to {{custom.columnname}}.
 For example, a column named score becomes {{custom.score}} in generated PDFs.